Human Resources Glossary

 Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act is a federal law that bars discrimination against people with disabilities.
+The Americans with Disabilities Act is a federal law prohibiting discrimination against people with disabilities.
 The law is essential in the workplace as it protects employees with disabilities.
 For instance, it is against the law for companies to discriminate against a person with a disability during the application process.

 Applicant Tracking System (ATS)